meglab/acSST/readme.txt

 (C) Run TFRStatsConditionContrast.m for statistical contrast
 	Output: FreqStats_sSTOP_vs_cAC_[SourceName]_2-44Hz_0.00_0.50s.mat

+(A-D) Run TFRCreatePlots.m to create the whole figure.
+To average over beta-band power (also done by this script), GrandAverage_2-44Hz_sSTOP_zValues.mat and GrandAverage_2-44Hz_cAC_zValues.mat are loaded.

 Onset latency test between rIFG and preSMA is run by TestOnsetLatencies.m (not shown in the figure, but stated in the text).
 Loads LatencyAndBetaPowerValues_sSTOP.mat.